Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### Importing the alignment

-To give BEAST2 access to the data, the alignment ha to be added to the configuration file.
+To give BEAST2 access to the data, the alignment has to be added to the configuration file.

 > Drag and drop the file `primate-mtDNA.nex` into the open BEAUti window (it should be on the **Partitions** tab).
 >